dustyp42/JVC-buttons/README.md

 Recommended installation instructions:

-- NOTE: This installation will require discharging the tube.
-This is a critical safety step, and if you don’t know what this means, you’ve got a lot of background reading to do before opening up a CRT.
+- NOTE: This installation will require discharging the tube. ==This is a critical safety step==, and if you don’t know what this means, you’ve got a lot of background reading to do before opening up a CRT.
 Also, these plastic parts are old and brittle, so go slowly.

 - Unplug monitor, remove the case, including the black rear panel, and discharge the tube.

 - Next, you have to get the tube and bezel separated from the rest of the monitor.
-Fully disconnect the tube from the main circuit boards, including the anode cap (DISCHARGED!), the neck board, and a few other wires[^1].
-Carefully remove the entire circuit board assembly, which sits on a black plastic tray, by slightly lifting and sliding the tray toward the back.
+Fully disconnect the tube from the main circuit boards, including the anode cap (DISCHARGED!), the neck board, and a few other wires.[^1] Carefully remove the entire circuit board assembly, which sits on a black plastic tray, by slightly lifting and sliding the tray toward the back.
 The control board (with all of the buttons) should slide out with it.

 - The control board is on its own plastic tray which is clipped into the main one.
 Disconnect the ribbon cable from the main board and separate the trays.